Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

  ## About the data
 The count data and metadata were taken from: Damián Balfagón, Zandalinas, S. I., dos, T., Claudete Santa‐Catarina, & Gómez‐Cadenas, A. (2022).
 Reduction of heat stress pressure and activation of photosystem II repairing system are crucial for citrus tolerance to multiple abiotic stress combinations.
 Physiologia Plantarum, 174(6). https://doi.org/10.1111/ppl.13809 and from the Gene Expression Omnibus Data (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203331)

-The data contains 48 samples in total with 3 biological replicates for each stress condition.
+The data contains 48 samples with 6 biological replicates for each stress condition.
 You can find the GDC data here (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203331)

 ## Methods
 First and foremost, we are going to use the following libraries: